cheind/py-globalflow/README.md

 > Also, one drawback of our approach is that it does not include tracking, the combination with a tracking algorithm remains future work.

 When applied to multi-person scenarios and  the person IDs get mixed up, the algorithm tends towards their middle poses.
 That is, the person on one side is attracted to the other side and vice versa.
-This leads to hallucinations that look like artificial dances of the persons.
+This leads to hallucinations that look like artificial dances of the involved persons.

+In this case we use **py-globalflow** to generate correct pose tracks based on geometric joint information.
+When we then re-run the temporal smoothing module we get much more realistic results as shown in the video below.
+Left is the input video, middle is with **py-globalflow** and right is without pose tracking.

 [![](etc/posesmooth-cover.PNG)](https://www.youtube.com/watch?v=aU3whnxvXFc)